dfelinto/blender-manual/manual/modeling/meshes/editing/edge/subdivide.rst

   - If the face is a triangle, a new edge is created between the two new vertices, subdividing the triangle in a triangle and a quad.
-  - If the face is a quad, and the edges are neighbors, we have *three* possible behaviors, depending on the setting of *Corner Cut Type* (the select menu next to the *Subdivide* button, in *Mesh Tools* panel).
-See below for details.
+  - If the face is a quad, and the edges are neighbors, there have *three* possible behaviors to divide the quad, depending on the setting of *Quad Corner Type* (see below for details).
   - If the face is a quad, and the edges are opposite, the quad is just subdivided in two quads by the edge linking the two new vertices.